QDS-API/QDS-API.github.io/source/includes/_quoting.md

 Attribute | Type | Description
 --------- | ---- | -----------
-Id | Int | An internal BEX field. customerName | String | Your account name with BEX. serviced | Int | An internal id used to identify the shipping service in question. serviceCodeStr | String | The shipping service code. serviceNameStr | String | The full name of the shipping service. originSuburb | String | The suburb we calculated from where your shipment will be sent. originCity | String | The city from where your shipment will be sent. originRateCategory | String | The billing category of the location from where your shipment will be sent. originBranchStr | String | The name of the BEX branch who will handle the collection of your shipment. originHub | String | The 3 letter code of the BEX branch that will collect your shipment. originLocationCode | String | The 3 letter town code of the location from where your shipment will be sent. destinationSuburb | String | The suburb where your delivery will take place. destinationCity | String | The city where your delivery will take place. destinationRateCategory | String | The billing category of the location where your shipment will be delivered. destinationBranchStr | String | The name of the BEX branch that will handle the delivery of your shipment. destinationHub | String | The 3 letter code of the BEX branch that will deliver your shipment. destinationLocationCode | String | The 3 letter town code of the location where your shipment will be delivered. estimatedTransitDays | Int | The number of business days we believe it will take to complete delivery of your shipment. scheduledTransitDays | Int | The number of business days we may take to complete the delivery of your shipment, based on the service level of the shipping service.
+Id | Int | An internal QDS field. customerName | String | Your account name with QDS. serviced | Int | An internal id used to identify the shipping service in question. serviceCodeStr | String | The shipping service code. serviceNameStr | String | The full name of the shipping service. originSuburb | String | The suburb we calculated from where your shipment will be sent. originCity | String | The city from where your shipment will be sent. originRateCategory | String | The billing category of the location from where your shipment will be sent. originBranchStr | String | The name of the QDS branch who will handle the collection of your shipment. originHub | String | The 3 letter code of the QDS branch that will collect your shipment. originLocationCode | String | The 3 letter town code of the location from where your shipment will be sent. destinationSuburb | String | The suburb where your delivery will take place. destinationCity | String | The city where your delivery will take place. destinationRateCategory | String | The billing category of the location where your shipment will be delivered. destinationBranchStr | String | The name of the QDS branch that will handle the delivery of your shipment. destinationHub | String | The 3 letter code of the QDS branch that will deliver your shipment. destinationLocationCode | String | The 3 letter town code of the location where your shipment will be delivered. estimatedTransitDays | Int | The number of business days we believe it will take to complete delivery of your shipment. scheduledTransitDays | Int | The number of business days we may take to complete the delivery of your shipment, based on the service level of the shipping service.